 Weighted blankets are well known for their ability to help children (and even adults) calm down.
 This blanket would make a great addition to your reading corner.
 What’s better than a book and blanket to just chill out?
 Available in 15, 20, and 25 pounds.

 Don’t want to invest in a blanket?
 A weighted lap pad can also do the trick.
 These colorful pads also have different textures to further extend sensory benefits.

 Adult coloring books are all the rage, and for good reason: They help adults relax.
 However, adult coloring books aren’t just for adults.
 Older students (who already know how to color within the lines) will also benefit from these types of coloring books.
 You’ll want to keep lots of colored pencils (grab a 72-piece kit here) on hand for these projects.

 Sometimes you need something really visual to help you take a break and get yourself centered again.
 These are similar to glitter jars you can make yourself, but this one is all set and ready to go.

 These are great for general fidgeting, but they’re also good for those who like puzzles.
-You get four in a set, and you can take them apart, snap them from one to another, and just give yourself a brain break.
+They come with a set of four that can be broken apart and snapped together again, to give students a bit of a brain break.

 Plus, check out these fidget toys to try.